zeperix/frp/README.md

 * [gofrp/plugin](https://github.com/gofrp/plugin) - A repository for frp plugins that contains a variety of plugins implemented based on the frp extension mechanism, meeting the customization needs of different scenarios.
 * [gofrp/tiny-frpc](https://github.com/gofrp/tiny-frpc) - A lightweight version of the frp client (around 3.5MB at minimum) implemented using the ssh protocol, supporting some of the most commonly used features, suitable for devices with limited resources.

-## Contributing

-Interested in getting involved?
-We would like to help you!

-* Take a look at our [issues list](https://github.com/zeperix/frp/issues) and consider sending a Pull Request to **dev branch**.
-* If you want to add a new feature, please create an issue first to describe the new feature, as well as the implementation approach.
-Once a proposal is accepted, create an implementation of the new features and submit it as a pull request.
-* Sorry for my poor English.
-Improvements for this document are welcome, even some typo fixes.
-* If you have great ideas, send an email to fatedier@gmail.com.

-**Note: We prefer you to give your advise in [issues](https://github.com/zeperix/frp/issues), so others with a same question can search it quickly and we don't need to answer them repeatedly.**